Simon Watts

-He currently serves as Minister of Climate Change and Minister of Revenue in the Sixth National Government of New Zealand.
+He currently serves as Minister of Climate Change and Minister of Revenue and Minister of Building and Construction in the Sixth National Government of New Zealand.

 Early life and career

 Watts was born in Cambridge, Waikato, where his family were orchardists.
 He has two younger brothers.
 He was diagnosed with type 1 diabetes as a toddler.

 Watts attended the University of Waikato, graduating with a Bachelor of Management Studies in accounting and finance.
 He has worked in both the private and public sector roles in New Zealand, Asia and the United Kingdom, including a summer internship at the New Zealand Inland Revenue Department.
 During the 2008 financial crisis, he was working for the Royal Bank of Scotland in London in various management roles.
 He is a chartered accountant and was later deputy chief financial officer at the Waitematā District Health Board.
 He also has a Bachelor of Health Science in paramedicine from the Auckland University of Technology, and at one point worked as a front-line ambulance officer for St John.